chimera-linux/cports/Packaging.md

 by the template or defaults, and it must be supported for the target.

 The `target` argument is the same as for `profile()`.

+##### def has_lto(self, target = None)

+Check if the current configuration (i.e. taking into account the template as well as the current profile or the `target`) is going to LTO the build.
+This will be `True` if the template does not disable it, and if the stage is at least 2 and the profile supports it.

 ##### def install_files(self, path, dest, symlinks = True)